UNINETTSigma2/documentation/jobs/job_scripts.md

 A job script consists of a couple of parts, in this order:

 - The first line, which is always `#!/bin/bash`[^1]
-- Paremeters to the queue system
+- Parameters to the queue system
 - Commands to set up the execution environment
 - The actual commands you want to be run